Demo Contact

 Change Management Metrics

-Change Success Rate: The percentage of changes that are implemented successfully without any negative impact on services.
+Change Success Rate: The percentage of changes implemented successfully without any negative impact on services.
 This metric measures the effectiveness of the IT team in planning and implementing changes without affecting service availability or quality.

 Change Failure Rate: The percentage of changes that fail or cause issues during implementation.
 This metric measures the effectiveness of the IT team in identifying and addressing potential risks and issues associated with changes.

 Change Backout Rate: The percentage of changes that require backout due to issues during implementation.
-This metric measures the effectiveness of the IT team in identifying potential risks and issues associated with changes, and implementing measures to mitigate them.
+This metric measures the effectiveness of the IT team in identifying potential risks and issues associated with changes and implementing measures to mitigate them.

-Emergency Change Rate: The percentage of changes that are implemented as emergency changes.
-This metric measures the effectiveness of the IT team in managing urgent changes and minimising the impact on services.
 Change Advisory Board (CAB) Meeting Attendance: The percentage of CAB members who attend scheduled meetings.
 This metric measures the effectiveness of the IT team in facilitating communication and collaboration between stakeholders involved in change management.

 Request Fulfilment Metrics

-Request Fulfilment Volume: The number of requests received and fulfilled within a specific time period.
+Request Fulfilment Volume: The number of requests received and fulfilled within a specific period.
 This metric measures the workload and capacity of the IT team in handling requests.

-Request Completion Rate: The percentage of requests that are completed within the defined service level agreements (SLAs).
+Request Completion Rate: The percentage of requests completed within the defined service level agreements (SLAs).
 This metric measures the effectiveness of the IT team in meeting the expectations of customers and fulfilling requests within the agreed-upon timeframe.

 Request Escalation Rate: The percentage of requests that require escalation to higher levels of support or management.
 This metric measures the effectiveness of the IT team in handling complex or difficult requests and identifying areas for improvement.